 There are a few requirements that need to be fulfilled in order to coach a team in our league.
 Once these items have been completed a coach will be ready to receive their team rosters.
 These requirements are safety issues.

-1. Concussion Training: Both state and national level soccer organizations now require coaches to be aware of the causes, symptoms and best practices in handling sports related concussions in youth athletics.
+2b.
+Concussion Training: Both state and national level soccer organizations now require coaches to be aware of the causes, symptoms and best practices in handling sports related concussions in youth athletics.
 This league requires each coach to take the free online training for concussion awareness.
 It only takes about 20-30 minutes.
-Once the training is complete you can print out a copy to give to the league secretary (Tim Lewis) or email a copy of the certificate to the league at email@example.com.
+Once the training is complete you can save your certificate and upload it into your coach account or email a copy of the certificate to the league at email@example.com.

 CDC Information and training for coaches:

 Use this link to go directly to the youth sports training site for the CDC HeadsUp program.

 Coaches, please email your certificate to firstname.lastname@example.org

 or upload to your coach account in the registration system.

 3. Play Soccer: Once you complete these items and the teams have been organized you will receive your team roster, setup a practice time and called your team members to invite them to practice.
 Team rosters will be handed out at a coaches meeting every season prior to the first week of practice.